BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/GradientDescent/README.md

 You can find my completed work for this assignment in [unigram_pytorch.py](https://github.com/BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/blob/main/GradientDescent/unigram_pytorch.py) file

-We used a text from 'Sentido y sensibilidad' by Jane Austen to train our unigram  model.
+We used a text from 'Sense and Sensibility' by Jane Austen to train our unigram  model.
 I selected a learning rate of 0.1 and n = 100, and the result obtained was quite close to the expected one, within a reasonable timeframe

 **Known Values:**